 Even though I love cooking and baking, when it comes to ‘everyday recipes’, I often prefer those which are really short a pretty quick.
 If you feel the same, you’ll love these delicious gluten-free and vegan walnut bites, because they fulfill every busy woman’s needs: […]

 I’m always incredibly pleased when I can find a really good breakfast alternative.
 Because despite of the fact that I truly love eating gluten-free oatmeal, crispy waffles or my gluten-free and vegan buns, but the truth is that I get too easily bored when it comes to flavors […]

 I’ve always been a huge fan of waffles, so it was out of question to exclude the gluten-free and vegan version from my recipe to-do list (or my life).
 I really enjoyed the journey from the first soggy, waffle-ish cookies to these healthy, crispy on the outside and fluffy on the inside waffles.
 It was a long trial and error process, but totally worth it.
 And besides we got to eat so many waffles we could, for breakfast, lunch and dinner too – a childhood dream came true! 🙂

 - 1 tsp salt

-- 60 g brown rice flour
+- 50 g (1,8 oz) brown rice flour

-- 100 g millet flour
+- 150 g (5,3 oz) buckwheat flour

-- 140 g buckwheat flour
+- 100 g (3,5 oz) millet flour

-- 100 g coconut fat
+- 100 g (3,5 oz) almond flour

 I’ve been in love with tapioca pudding since I started eating gluten-free.
 It was just so uplifting that i wasn’t forced to stand in the kitchen for hours or cry over my ridiculously mutant cookies.
 Because gluten-free baking is difficult as hell.
 At least in […]